phorton1/Arduino-fridgeController/docs/design.md

 In practice different DS18B20's give different readings when at the same temperature.
-I don't have any good temperature references or measuring tools that I really trust, so, at this time the best I could do test all my DS18B20's at various temperatures and try to develop a "calibration scheme" that would get them to report "about" the same temperatures under the same contions.
+I don't have any good temperature references or measuring tools that I really trust, so, at this time the best I could do would be to test all my DS18B20's at various temperatures and try to develop a "calibration scheme" that would get them to report "about" the same temperatures under the same contions.